-Use the search box at the top to find applications, settings and files in your home directory.
+On the top, there is a search box that you can use to find applications, settings and files in your home directory.

 To search, you do not need to click the search box.
-You can begin typing directly after opening the Activities overview.
-Search starts while you type, you do not need to press Enter.
+You can begin typing directly after opening Activity Overview.
+Search starts immediately, you do not need to press Enter.